Discover the qualifications you'll need and see what funding is available to you as you embark on your teaching career in Northern Ireland

 Contact your chosen institution for more information about part-time tuition fees, as there are no legal requirements for the amount universities should charge for part-time courses.

-Don't forget to factor costs of living into your budget.
+Don't forget to factor cost of living into your budget.
 As well as tuition fees, you'll need to cover the costs of accommodation, transport, food and course materials.

 Is there any funding available?

-You're entitled to £4,160 in undergraduate tuition fee loan support, or £5,500 if you're completing postgraduate study, from Student Finance NI - providing you meet the following criteria:
+You're entitled to £4,630 in undergraduate tuition fee loan support from Student Finance NI, or up to £5,500 if you’re doing postgraduate study - providing you meet the following criteria:

 - you're an EU national